jain-mohit/logincustomcomponent/README.md

 Relevant Files to import/add to project:
 ------------

-1) You need the LoginCustomComponentViewController.h, LoginCustomComponentViewController.m and LoginCustomComponentViewController.xib
+1) You need the CustomComponent.h, CustomComponent.m and CustomComponent.xib
 files.
 You can either use buttonOff.png and buttonOn.png or use your own images for button save option.

 2) You need to import Security.framework.